almeidaraul/almeidaraul/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Raul Almeida.
 I'm a Computer Science undergraduate at [UFPR](https://www.ufpr.br/portalufpr/) and use GitHub mostly for personal projects - although there'll be a university thing here and there.
-I'm currently doing an intership on front-end development (with ReactJS) with a growing interest for interface design and mobile development.

 You'll see most of the projects I update on my free time are built using React Native (check out [guessGame](https://github.com/almeidaraul/guessgame) and [How Much Insulin](https://github.com/almeidaraul/hmi)).
-I have also been learning how to build things using an Arduino ([here](https://github.com/almeidaraul/arduino_basics)) and data analysis with Python for diabetes management ([here](https://github.com/almeidaraul/bsia)).
+I have also a growing interest for interface design, which you'll see expressed in current and future projects, and data analysis with Python - I use it for diabetes management ([here](https://github.com/almeidaraul/bsia)).

-You can get in touch through my email (haltsimog at gmail dot com) or see a little more about me on my webpage ([almeidaraul.github.io](https://almeidaraul.github.io)).
+You can get in touch through my email (almeidaraulgp at gmail dot com) or see a little more about me on my webpage ([almeidaraul.github.io](https://almeidaraul.github.io)).